(xx) Provisions, contingent liabilities and contingent assets

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(vii) The Company does not any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the income-tax Act, 1961.
+(vii) The Company does not have any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961).

 (viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(x) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.
+(x) The Company has not entered into any scheme of arrangement interms of Section 230 to 237 of the Actwhich has an accounting impact on current or previous financial year.

 For Walker Chandiok & Co LLP For and on behalf of the Board of Directors of